CONSTITUTION

 1. In this Constitution and any Bylaws of the Society, the following definitions will apply:

-2. “Campus” means the campus of UVIC.
+2. “Campus” means the campus of UVic.

 3. “GSS” means the University of Victoria Graduate Students Society.